Automobile License Plate Collectors Association: Regional meets

 Regional meets provide the opportunity for members to sell, trade, or barter plates with other members between annual conventions.
 The dates for officially sanctioned meets are published in the organization's magazine "Plates."
 These meets often include auctions, regional meetings, awards, and a social event such as a lunch meal.
-Like the annual conventions, regional meets are only open to members and invited guests.
+Like the annual conventions, regional meets are open only to members and invited guests.
 The number of regional meets varies each year, but recent years have seen 15 – 25 regional meetings.
 Some regional groups hold a single meeting, while others may host quarterly meetings.
-A list of upcoming regional meetings is also maintained at the ALPCA website.
+A list of upcoming regional meetings is maintained at the ALPCA website.

 Independent meets

-Although these meets are not sponsored by ALPCA they provide some of the same collecting opportunities that the ALPCA annual convention and officially sanctioned regional meets provide.
+Although these meets are not sponsored by ALPCA, they provide some of the same collecting opportunities that the ALPCA annual convention and officially sanctioned regional meets provide.
 The independent meets also allow the general public a way to meet ALPCA members, help members learn about plates by talking to sellers, and begin or add to their collections of license plates.
 A list of upcoming independent meetings is maintained at the ALPCA website.

 Publications

-From its inception ALPCA has distributed a publication to all active members.
+From its inception, ALPCA has distributed a publication to all active members.
 Unofficially, the primary publication was titled the ALPCA Newsletter, but it was many years before this was formalized.
 The name first appeared on the masthead in April 1972, but the name had appeared in the newsletter itself many times before this date.
 The ALPCA Newsletter changed names in February 2000 to the ALPCA Register, and since December 2004 has been known as Plates Magazine or informally as Plates.
 Back issues of these publications are available to active members on the association's website.